-5.11 Hypersensitivity Reactions
+5.9 Hypersensitivity Reactions

-There have been postmarketing reports of serious hypersensitivity reactions in patients treated with linagliptin (one of the components of TRIJARDY XR).
+There have been postmarketing reports of serious hypersensitivity reactions in patients treated with linagliptin.
 These reactions include anaphylaxis, angioedema, and exfoliative skin conditions.
 Onset of these reactions occurred predominantly within the first 3 months after initiation of treatment with linagliptin, with some reports occurring after the first dose.